ashrafuddin1/DAT5902-Final-Project/README.md

 1. This project requires Python 3.8+ and the following dependencies to be installed:

-  -pytest
-  -unittest
-  -matplotlib
-  -seaborn
-  -scipy
-  -numpy
-  -pandas
+  - pytest
+  - unittest
+  - matplotlib
+  - seaborn
+  - scipy
+  - numpy
+  - pandas

+2. Clone GitHub repository using HTTPS link (https://github.com/ashrafuddin1/DAT5902-Final-Project.git)

+3. Run unittests.py to verify the functions are working as expected

-2. Run analysis.py
+4. Run analysis.py

 The following plots will be saved in the current directory:

-headline_figure.png
+- headline_figure.png
-top10_figure.png
+- top10_figure.png
-bottom10_figure.png
+- bottom10_figure.png

 The quantitative analysis will be printed in the terminal

-3. Run unittests.py to verify the functions

 # Usage